Transfer Application Procedure

 There is no application fee.

 Chicago-Kent welcomes transfer applications from students who have previously enrolled for at least one year at another ABA-accredited law school.
-Transfer students may seek admission as either full- or part-time J.D. students, and may also seek admission into the certificate programs in business law, environmental and energy law, intellectual property law, international and comparative law, labor and employment law, and public interest law.
+Transfer students may seek admission as either full- or part-time J.D. students, and may also seek admission into the certificate programs in business law, environmental and energy law, financial markets compliance, intellectual property law, international and comparative law, labor and employment law, legal innovation and technology, praxis, and public interest law.
 If space is available, transfer students may also seek admission into the certificate programs in litigation and alternative dispute resolution (LADR) and criminal litigation.

 Admission to the law school is highly competitive.
 The Admissions Committee will consider transfer applicants for admission based upon their law school performance in addition to Chicago-Kent's other admissions standards.
-Particular emphasis is given to first-year law school performance, the nature and rigor of the undergraduate curriculum, writing ability, the personal statement, and letters of recommendation, particularly those from academic sources.
-Each file is reviewed individually.
+Particular emphasis is given to first-year law school performance.
 Students who are not currently in good standing at another law school are not eligible for transfer admission and will not be considered.

 Applicants for admission to Chicago-Kent must have received a baccalaureate degree from an accredited college or university prior to beginning classes at the law school in mid-August.
 Any applicant who will not have completed his or her degree before the date that he or she expects to start law school should notify the Office of Admissions, in writing, as soon as this fact is known.

 We recommend that you submit the Chicago-Kent online application, which is available through the Law School Admission Council (LSAC).
 There are separate application forms for fall and spring transfer admission.
 If you are not able to complete the application online, please contact the Office of Admissions at (312) 906-5020 or email@example.com to request a PDF of the application form.